dokku/dokku/docs/processes/process-management.md

 ### Rebuilding apps

-> Warning: This section applies only to git-based deploys, and only works deterministically for these apps.
-Please see the [images documentation](/docs/deployment/methods/images.md) and [tar documentation](/docs/deployment/methods/tar.md)
+!!! warning
-> in for more information concerning rebuilding those apps.
+    This section applies only to git-based deploys, and only works deterministically for these apps.
+Please see the [images documentation](/deployment/methods/images) and [tar documentation](/deployment/methods/tar) in for more information concerning rebuilding those apps.

 It may be useful to rebuild an app at will, such as for commands that do not rebuild an app or when skipping a rebuild after setting multiple config values.
 For these use cases, the `ps:rebuild` function can be used.